-I recently came across an interesting survey taken in April of this year about the recession causing necessities to become luxuries.
+I recently came across an interesting survey about the recession causing necessities to become luxuries.
 One thousand and three people were asked to answer the question “Do you think this item is a necessity?” about twelve specific appliances and services.
 The answers turned out to be surprisingly different from the answers in a similar survey taken in 2006… “the year before the recession set in and marked the outer limits of America’s housing bubble.”
 It’s important to remember that for the previous ten years, the percentage of people who ranked these twelve appliances and services as necessities had been steadily increasing.

 Not so in the more recent survey.

 Those appliances or services that have already been around for decades or more… what the survey calls “old-tech” and “middle-aged” items… have all dropped in the ratings, with fewer people thinking of them as necessities this year compared to the previous surveys.

 - Microwave oven… decreased 21 percent.